What are a Birth Mother's Rights Regarding Adoption?

 The ending of the parental rights, called the termination, surrender or relinquishment, is different in every state.
 However, in every state, any document regarding the ending of the birth mother's parental rights that was signed before the baby has been born is not legally binding.
 After the baby has been born some state allow a birth mother to voluntarily end her rights immediately after the birth and other states allow the ending of these rights only after the passage of 1-3 days, or 15-21 days, 30 days, or more.
 Depending on the age of the birth mother and the circumstances involved, some states even require a birth mother to appear in court before her parental rights can be ended.
 Again, every state is different.

 For information about Birth Father Rights click on this link.

+To see the adoption laws of your state of residence, visit the link State-by-State laws.
 You may want to look for the section "termination (or surrender or relinquishment) of parental rights", of the state in which the birth father resides.
 This can be done at ChildAdoptionLaws.com.
 You may also find it helpful to read the Child Welfare Information Gateway article "Grounds for Involuntary Termination of Parental Rights".

 Additionally you may want to find a family law attorney from the adoptionattorneys.org website.

 Can your Agency Help a Birth Parent Living in Any State?

 Our agency, Adoption Services, can help a birth mother living in any state or a U.S. birth mother living in any foreign country.
 We have been helping birth mothers and birth fathers for over 30 years and Dr Vince Berger, a PhD psychologist and founder and director of the Agency, has been working with birth parents for over 40 years.
 Adoption Services has helped over 9000 birth parents and families.
 Feel free to contact us or call (toll-free 1(800)943-0400) if you have any questions or if you want our guidance or help.